History of Beeston Castle

 By this stage the garrison had apparently been forced to eat cats.
 The victorious Parliamentarians found that ‘theire was neither meate, Ale nor Beere found in the Castle, save only a peece of Turkey pye, Twoe Bisketts, a lyve Peacock and a peahen’.

 Following the surrender, the siegeworks were dismantled and Beeston was ordered to be slighted (made indefensible).
+After the Civil War the castle passed by marriage to Sir Thomas Mostyn (1651–c.1700), a Denbighshire gentlemen.

 The 19th century saw the castle develop as a tourist attraction, chiefly facilitated by the opening of the Chester to Crewe railway in 1846.
 Two years previously the castle had been the setting for the first Beeston festival, which became an annual two-day event, drawing thousands of people.